Blog

 Practical Advice for Finding Band Members in Osaka

-guitarist performing
+Guitarist performing

 Osaka's music scene rewards those who take action (Photo: Unsplash)

-Expand Your Search to Include Kansai
+Broaden Your Search to "Kansai"

 Finding band members in Osaka boils down to this: